openregister/specification/content/key-def.md

 the element affected through their key.
 Also, a [record](/glossary/record/) is identified by the key within the [snapshot](/glossary/snapshot/).

+## Constraints

-A key MUST be of type ID:
+A key MUST be of type ID.

 ***
 ISSUE: Pending